 If you’ve just gone back to work and you’ve got kids at home, you’ve just joined the sister and brotherhood of the working parent.
 It’s not an elite group; we don’t go to fancy parties or hobnob with A-list people.
 In fact, being a working parent is decidedly un-fancy.

-It’s about small wins, like wearing your shirt inside out all day and having no one notice, or about not being the last parent to pick your kids up at daycare.
+It’s about small wins, like wearing your shirt inside out all day and having no one notice, or not being the last parent to pick your kids up at daycare every day.

 Your hair is washed and neat, your shirt pressed, you even managed a bit of lipstick.
 You think you look like a million bucks, although there’s that sour smell you can’t quite put your finger on.
 Aaaaah … your son vomited down the back of your jacket when you gave him that last cuddle in the morning.
 And the worst part?
-Nobody has told you.
+It’s now lunch time and nobody has told you.

 Kids are the most diabolical little saboteurs, but they do it under the guise of being helpful.
-Your daughter might think, “Who needs this silly laptop cable when dad could have handfuls of colourful plastic dinosaurs in the bottom of his bag?
+Your daughter might think, “Who needs this silly laptop cable when Dad might have handfuls of colourful plastic dinosaurs hidden in the bottom of his bag?
 Dinosaurs are much more fun.”
-Discoveries like this are usually made two minutes before a meeting, with two minutes of battery life left.
+Next minute, the vital cable is tossed out of the bag.
+It goes without saying that discoveries like this are usually made two minutes before the meeting is due to begin, and you have two minutes of battery life left.